Liechtenstein

 The principle of local self government shall be recognised in domestic legislation, and where practicable in the constitution.

-In the rapporteurs’ opinion, Liechtenstein is in compliance with the requirements of Article 2 of the Charter.
+In light of these considerations, the rapporteurs conclude that Liechtenstein complies with Article 2 of the Charter.

 Article 3.1